 Do I need professional indemnity insurance?

 In most professions, PI insurance is not required.
-But there are some regulatory bodies, such as those for accountants and architects (and in some cases, estate agents) for example, that require you to have professional indemnity insurance because of the nature of your profession.
+But there are some regulatory bodies, such as those for accountants and architects (and in some cases, estate agents) for example, that require you to have professional indemnity insurance because of the nature of your buisness.

 Even if you are not in a profession where professional indemnity insurance is obligatory, it may make sense to protect you and your business against the risks covered by this insurance.